 Each proposed IEEE 802 LMSC standard shall provide evidence of a distinct identity.
 Identify standards and standards projects with similar scopes and for each one describe why the proposed project is substantially different.

-This project will focus on enabling ambient power communication in IEEE 802.11 WLANs with an acceptable data rate by supporting at least one mode of data communication link for ultra-low power device which is only powered with extremely low power density (e.g. radio waves with power density of several uW or evern lower, etc.).
+This project will focus on enabling ambient power communication in IEEE 802.11 WLANs with an acceptable data rate by supporting at least one mode of data communication link for an ultra-low power device which operates with extremely low ambient power (e.g., radio waves with harvested power of 10 μW or even lower, etc.).

-This project will also provide mechanisms for wireless power transfer to support RF energy harvesting.
+This project will also provide mechanisms for wireless power transfer to support RF energy harvesting with compliance with IEEE Std C95.1-2019.

-There is no other IEEE 802.11 WLAN standard focusing on enabling ambient power communication in a WLAN and providing the mechanisms for positioning functions with ambient power communication other than this amendment.
+There is no other IEEE 802.11 WLAN standard focusing on enabling ambient power communication in a WLAN and providing the mechanisms for positioning functions with ambient power communication other than this proposed amendment.

 1.2.4 Technical Feasibility